marcelpetersen/mobil/pages/summit.md

   sub-heading: The future is now!
 Let's explore what will bring in the next phase of the
     mobility revolution.
 - template: speakers
-  heading: Previous Speakers
+  heading: Speakers
-  sub-heading: Leaders & Innovators From Mobility Around the World
+  sub-heading: Hear from leaders & innovators from different areas of mobility around the globe.
+Expect priceless insights and a platform to learn, share and experience what the future holds.
   block: speaker-cards
   speakers:
   - name: John Krafcik